Loveni09/micm-summer-2021/README.md

 - Output file: Association test results file

+After steps 1 and 2 have been successful, a quality control filtering is carried on the SNPs (single nucleotide polymorphisms).

 ## Progress
 - Using new version of SAIGE for steps 1 and 2, waiting on results
 - QC filtering step after step 2 completed